joeyverbeke/gradi-prediction/README.md

 - `numeric_sensitive_stems` + `numeric_scan_window`: stems that trigger extra digit detection immediately after the match
 - `llm_model_path`, `context_tokens`, `prompt_template`, and sampling knobs for the horizon predictor

+If a matching `topics_<lang>.yml` exists the host rotates through those topic groups, loading per-topic stems and dispatching ESP32 audio prompts (`tts-prompts/<LANG>-*.raw`).
+Empty or missing topic files fall back to the plain keyword list for backward compatibility.
 Set `webrtc_vad.enabled` to `false` to fall back to the legacy RMS gate (not recommended except for debugging installs without the `webrtcvad` package).

 DAF remains active while either WebRTC VAD detects sustained speech or Vosk continues to emit new partial transcripts.
 It disengages after `speech_release_ms` of silence (or `daf_max_active_ms`, whichever comes first), which keeps the feedback responsive even in noisy environments.